 As a sole trader, you should also be aware that you are personally responsible for any losses your business makes.
 You should submit an annual tax return to HMRC.

 You may decide that you would prefer to operate as a limited company.
-As a limited company, your business is responsible for everything it does in its own right and its finances are viewed as separate to your personal finances.
+As a limited company, your business is responsible for everything it does in its own right and its finances are viewed as separate from your personal finances.
 Any profits a limited company makes are owned by the company after it pays corporation tax.
 The company can then share its profits.

 As a limited company, you would need to register your business with Companies House, put together statutory accounts, send an annual return to Companies House, and send HMRC an annual Company Tax Return.